overlay-market/ChainMonitoring/README.md

 ## Prometheus Metrics
 This is a running list of all the metrics being monitored in this project.
 1. `ovl_token_minted` - Number of OVL tokens minted
+2. `upnl` - Unrealized profit and loss
+3. `csgo_index` - Current CSGO Skins Index; this metric is calculated from the Siwa app

 ### How to add new metrics
 - to-do